 - reduce the number and severity of crashes on residential streets

 - lessen the impacts of traffic, and

 - add to the quality of life in our neighborhoods.

 Highland Park is one of five communities that was selected to join the program in 2017.

-We will join community members for a neighborhood walk on Monday, September 25, at 5:30 p.m.
-We'll start at the Roxbury Crossing MBTA stop.
-What we learn from the walk will supplement information:
+We joined community members for a neighborhood walk on Monday, September 25, at 5:30 p.m.
+We started at the Roxbury Crossing MBTA stop.
+What we learned from the walk will supplement information:

 - received in the application